antoniofractuous/automation-shell-scripting/README.md

 # Shell Scripting

 *Demonstration of how to onboard 11 new Linux users into a server.
-This process will be automated using shell scripts.*
+This process will be automated using the "onboard.sh" script located on this repository.*

 *Instructions on how to launch and connect to your EC2 instance using an SSH client:*